How Colleges Determine Need and Need-Based Financial Aid Awards

 Depending on your EFC and financial resources, it’s vital to pinpoint which schools are most generous with aid.
 If you know your student will have a lot of financial need, you need to find schools that cover a high percentage of financial need and can award your student need-based aid.

 Download our list of the top colleges that meet the highest percentage of financial need and have generous average need-based awards.
-And when you want to find out about Merit Aid, check out our College Data Spreadsheet, our essential guide for researching colleges and developing a list of affordable schools.
+And when you want to find out about Merit Aid, check out our College Insights tool, your essential guide for researching colleges and developing a list of affordable schools.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT